 Fast forward 44 years later.

 My Uncle Buel was right!
 I have people giving me enough music to keep me busy .

 I listen evaluate and respond quickly to most songs I receive..
 I have been blessed with hundreds of people sending me music.
 With the Internet It is fairly easy to deal with the music and get back with folks.
 I started this Nashville Ear as a way to help songwriters.
 I always have made this a free service to all songwriters.

-I have around 225,000 views with about 525 subscribers as of this writing.
+I have around 287,939 views with 699 subscribers as of this writing.
 The NashvilleEar has done what I wanted it to do.
 We show the world independent songwriters singing their original songs live on stage.
 I try my best to get the songwriters noticed on the internet for the quality of their lyrics .I also want to highlight the performances that they do nightly that very few ever actually see.
 I will never charge any songwriter one thin dime to help them get their songs noticed.
 I have met each and every songwriter on this site..
 Most have played on one or more of my Nashville Ear Songwriter Shows over the years.
 I consider each of them songwriter friends.

 My uncles "Million Dollar" idea was not a monetary goal.

-I receive a million dollars worth of love and friendship from these songwriters I meet in this endeavor.
+I receive a million dollars worth of love and friendship from these songwriters with whom I meet in this lifelong love endeavor.

 What is Nashville Ear?